-Figure 6.
+Figure 7.
 Connect the node to a wired root

 Number or Icon and Description 1 A root that is connected over Ethernet to a network switch.
 2 A node that is connected over a 5 GHz backhaul WiFi connection to the root.
-3 A mobile phone with the Insight app or either a computer or a tablet with access to the Insight Cloud Portal.
-The Insight Cloud Portal or Insight app lets you configure and manage the node in the Insight Instant Mesh WiFi network.
+3 A mobile phone with the Insight app or either a computer or a tablet with access to the Insight Cloud P The Insight Cloud Portal or Insight app lets you configure and manage the node in the Insight Instant Mesh network.
 A network switch.
 5 A network router that is connected to the Internet.
 Broadcast in the 2.4 GHz radio band.
 Broadcast in the 5 GHz radio band.
-The node can use any band to establish the backhaul connection to the root and the automatically switches to the 5 GHz band as the preferred band for its backhaul connection.
-Using the Insight Cloud Portal, you can change the backhaul settings.

 The node can use any band to establish the backhaul connection to the root and the fronthaul connection to WiFi clients.
-However, after the backhaul connection is established, if both the root and the node can support the 5 GHz band, the node
+However, after the backhaul connection is established, if both the root and the node can support the 5 GHz band, the node automatically switches to the 5 GHz band as the preferred band for its backhaul connection.
+Using the Insight Cloud Portal, you can change the backhaul settings.